tktracker/IntuneDocs/intune/enrollment/device-enrollment-program-enroll-ios.md

     >
     > These aren't supported when authenticating with Apple Setup Assistant.

 6. If you chose **Company Portal** for **Select where users must authenticate**, you can use a VPP token to automatically install the Company Portal on the device.
 In this case, the user doesn't have to supply an Apple ID.
 To install the Company Portal with a VPP token, choose a token under **Install Company Portal with VPP**.
 Requires that the Company Portal has already been added to the VPP token.
 To ensure that the Company Portal app continue to be updated after enrollment, make sure that you have configured an app deployment in Intune (Intune>Client Apps).
-So that user interaction is not required, you'll most likely want to have the Company Portal as a iOS VPP app, make it a required app, and use device licensing for the assignment.
+So that user interaction is not required, you'll most likely want to have the Company Portal as a iOS/iPadOS VPP app, make it a required app, and use device licensing for the assignment.
 Make sure that the token doesn't expire and that you have enough device licenses for the Company Portal app.
 If the token expires or runs out of licenses, Intune installs the App Store Company Portal instead and prompts for an Apple ID.

     > [!NOTE]
     > When **Select where users must authenticate** is to **Company Portal**, make sure that the device enrollment process is performed within the first 24 hours of the company portal being downloaded to the DEP device.
 Otherwise enrollment might fail, and a factory reset will be needed to enroll the device.